treeherder/trundlr/README.md

     * confirm drivers on day-of
     * organize back-up driver volunteers if needed
     * forward a digest version to organizers in a timeely fashion
-    * built in throttle mechanizsms controlled by organizer, with backup and default organizer settings
+    * built in throttle mechanisms controlled by organizer, with backup and default organizer settings

 #### Rationale:
 --------